Meet Simbly - Bringing Affordability to Modern Sustainable Furniture made in the U.S.A.

 The story of Simbly goes back 15 years to the launch of my first eco-friendly furniture company Vivavi.
-I believed then - like I do now - that if environmentally friendly products were beautifully designed and affordable, consumers would choose them much more often.
+I believed then - like I do now - that if environmentally friendly products were beautifully designed and reasonably priced, consumers would gravitate towards them.

-With Vivavi, we moved the needle on stylish, sustainable furniture and earned awards along the way - like being named to Inc. Magazine's first-ever Green 50 in 2006.
+Vivavi moved the needle on stylish, sustainable furniture and earned awards along the way (like being named to Inc. Magazine's first-ever Green 50 in 2006 as a pioneer accelerating the green economy).
 But affordability remained elusive.

 A New Approach: Selling Sustainable Furniture Directly To Consumers

-Fast-forward to 2017, and I watched a new generation of consumer goods companies use a direct-to-consumer (DTC) model to ship their products straight to their customers and avoid wholesale to offer high-quality products at lower prices.
+Fast-forward to 2017, and I saw a new generation of product companies use a direct-to-consumer (DTC) model to ship their products straight to their customers, cutting out wholesale costs to offer high-quality products at distinctly lower prices.

 Above: Our Simbly Coffee Table - $399

-[Quick example from our current operations: our Simbly Coffee Table retails for $399.
-A typical furniture company would, at a minimum, double the retail price to $798 to make sure there were enough margin included for other retailers to sell it too.
+[Quick example from our current operations: our Simbly Coffee Table retails for $449.
+A typical furniture company would, at a minimum, double the retail price to $898 to make sure there was enough margin included for other retailers to sell it too.

 We don’t.
 We give you the best price we possibly can by selling it directly to you through our own website and avoiding wholesale markups altogether.]